kerinin/iffy/README.markdown

 =============

 An instance jQuery.fsm Finite State Machine is associated with a DOM node.  jQuery.fsm makes some assumptions about your UI.

-# The state of the FSM is uniquely and exclusively defined by the DOM tree of its associated node
+1) The state of the FSM is exclusively defined by the DOM tree of its associated node
-# All modifications of the FSM's DOM tree is accomplished through state changes
+2) All modifications of the FSM's DOM tree is accomplished through state changes
-# State changes are executed by calling one of the FSM's events
+3) State changes are executed by calling one of the FSM's events

 A few notable consequences of these assumptions:

 * Javascript is used only to control the DOM; it is not used to store state information.
 * Adding classes and  inserting or removing elements to an FSM isn't encouraged
 * Element behavior should be static - dynamically modifying event handlers within the DOM tree isn't encouraged.